Networking Fundamentals Quiz

 Correct!

 NACLs are stateless — they do not automatically allow return traffic.
 Even if inbound port 80 is permitted, the response travels back on an ephemeral port (1024-65535).
 Without an explicit outbound rule allowing that port range, the response is dropped.
-Security groups, by contrast, are stateful and handle return traffic automatically.
+Security Groups, by contrast, are stateful and handle return traffic automatically.
+An OS firewall could also block responses, but a missing NACL outbound rule is the most common cause of this specific symptom.

 ✗